Jeropaul360/MAP-Program-2/README.md

 Use Text widgets to display:

-Name: Alex Smith
+Name: Paul Jero

 Age: 22

-Email: alex.smith@example.com
+Email: jeropaul360@gmail.com

-City: Los Angeles
+City: Coimbatore

 Use SizedBox widgets to add spacing between each item.